Building an HR Department: A Step-by-Step Guide + Checklist

 What other steps are necessary to set up an HR department?
 Let us know in the comments section below!

-This article is an updated version of an earlier article originally published in November 2016.
+This article is a partial update of an earlier version originally published in 2016, and contains contributions by Shalie Reich.